Nicotinamide mononucleotide: Different expressions of NMN across human organs

 The synthesizing enzymes and consumption enzymes of NMN also exhibit tissue specificity: NMN is widely distributed in tissues and organs throughout the body and has been present in various cells since embryonic development.

 Potential benefits and risks

 NMN is a precursor for NAD^{+} biosynthesis, and NMN dietary supplementation has been demonstrated to increase NAD^{+} concentration and thus has the potential to mitigate aging-related disorders such as oxidative stress, DNA damage, neurodegeneration and inflammatory responses.
-The potential benefits and risks of NMN supplementation, as of 2023, are currently under investigation.
+The potential benefits and risks of NMN supplementation, as of 2023, are under investigation.

 Certain enzymes are sensitive to the intracellular NMN/NAD^{+} ratio, such as SARM1, a protein responsible for initiating cellular degeneration pathways such as MAP kinase and inducing axonal loss and neuronal death.
 NMNAT is an enzyme with neurorescuing properties that functions to deplete NMN and produce NAD^{+}, attenuating SARM1 activity and aiding neuronal survival in vitro, an effect that is reversed by applying exogenous NMN which promptly resumed axon destruction.
 The similar molecule nicotinic acid mononucleotide (NaMN) opposes the activating effect of NMN on SARM1, and is a neuroprotector.